-Sash windows have dominated most windows in the UK throughout the 18th and 19th century.
-This type of window is a popular part of homes during the Victorian era.
+Sash windows dominated most properties in the UK throughout the 18th and 19th centuries.
+This type of window was a popular part of homes during the Victorian era.
 In the early 1900s, sash windows were not as widely used as before.
-Recently though, there has been a resurgence of sash windows amongst home owners within London and across the UK.
+Recently though, there has been a resurgence of sash windows amongst homeowners within London and across the UK.

-But when was the first time sash windows were used in London houses and how did it became popular back then?
-Below is a detailed discussion on the history of the sash window in London.
+But when was the first time sash windows were used in London houses and how did it become popular back then?
+Below is a detailed discussion of the history of the sash window in London.

 First use of sash windows